ImperialJaat7121/My-own-created-ML-algorithms-/README.md

   - Simple Linear Regression (Gradient Descent) — LR.py (from-scratch API compatible with scikit-learn)
   - Multiple Linear Regression (Gradient Descent) — Multiple_LR.py
   - Polynomial feature transformer — Polynomial_Regression.py (used with MultipleLinearRegression for polynomial regression)
+  - Support Vector Machine (SVM) — An algorithm that predicts a continuous numerical value, answering "how much" (e.g., predicting the exact price of a house) / (from-scratch regressor; see svm folder for usage/tests)

- - Classification / Regression
+- Classification
+  - Logistic Regression — statistical algorithm used to predict the probability that a specific instance belongs to a particular category (like "Yes" or "No") / (from-scratch classifier; see logistic_regression folder for usage/tests).
-   - Support Vector Machine (SVM) — svm/ (from-scratch classifier and regressor; see svm folder for usage/tests)
+  - Support Vector Machine (SVM) — An algorithm that categorizes data into distinct groups, answering "which one" (e.g., predicting if a fruit is an apple or an orange) / (from-scratch classifier; see svm folder for usage/tests)
+  - Naive Bayes — Naive Bayes (Gaussian) is a probabilistic classifier based on Bayes' Theorem that assumes all features are unrelated to each other (independent) when predicting a category / see naive_bayes folder for usage/tests.

 ### Utilities